Geology and Planetary Science

 Geology alum Glenn Johnson and wife Choi Cheng in Switzerland at the Klein Matterhorn.
 This is the highest point in the Zermatt-Cervinia ski area in Switzerland.

-Professor Kaktins (retired) on a trip to Thailand (left).
+The late Emeritus Professor Kaktins on a trip to Thailand (left).

 UPJ geology alum Johnson on his way to an oil rig in southeast Asia (right).